 The Victory Farmers offer opportunities for veterans to transform their mission to one that cultivates life, while nourishing our families, our peers, and those in need.

 We empower veterans, active duty service members and their families to establish strong roots in community through continued service, peer-to-peer support, and a deeper connection with the natural world.

 Together, we are welcoming veterans home, growing good food and building community.

-West Virginia Veterans and Warriors to Agriculture (West Virginia)
+West Virginia Dept. of Agriculture - Veterans & Heroes to Agriculture (West Virginia)

 The Veterans & Heroes to Agriculture program is dedicated to the integration and support of veterans entering or currently working in agriculture to benefit their health and welfare, as well as the state’s agricultural economy.
 Through invaluable partnerships with agencies, organizations, and farmers across the state, members receive opportunities for education, training, scholarships, and mentorship spanning various topic and skill levels.
 The program also seeks to further promote the development of agricultural industries, products, and marketing opportunities across the state.